-A New Experience - The United Tribes International Powwow
+Our First United Tribes International Powwow

 We did something new as a family this weekend - we went to the United Tribes International Powwow.
 This year marks 44 years that the United Tribes Technical College here in Bismarck has hosted the huge event.
-Seventy tribes are represented at the event with over 1,500 dancers and drummers coming from all over the world to participate.
-The event draws over 20,000 spectators from Thursday through Sunday and the Bousfields were part of the crowd this year.

 Over 1,500 dancers participate in the Powwow

 It all started when Faith's class went to the event on a field trip.
-Unfortunately, it is hard to get a wheelchair to the arena where all the action takes place because there are no sidewalks and one has to push a chair through the grass which can be hard, especially when it is hot and humid outside with bees swarming everywhere.
-Her aid ending up not being able to get Faith to join her classmates at the arena.
-Faith was pretty upset about this and about her dad taking her home early.
-All she talked about was how she wanted to go back to the powwow.
+Unfortunately, it is hard to get a wheelchair to the arena where all the action takes place.
+That's because there are no sidewalks and someone has to push a chair through the grass which can be hard, especially when it is hot and humid outside with bees swarming everywhere.

 I had no idea what to expect because I had never attended the event before.
 It cost $12 per person to get into the event but a very gracious man allowed Faith to get in for free.
-Then there was the matter of finding a parking spot - it's worse than the 4th of July parade in Mandan!
+And then there was the matter of finding a parking spot - it's worse than the 4th of July parade in Mandan!

 On our third time circling through, I began to pray that a spot would open up for us.
 Wouldn't you know it, as we crossed an intersection, a car was just pulling out close to the arena.
 God even answers parking prayers!